 3ie at the 9th AfrEA International Conference 2019

-3ie staff will be participating in a series of sessions at the 9th AfrEA International Conference 2019 in Abidjan, Côte d'Ivoire from 11-15 March 2019 in.
-This biannual conference is hosted by the African Evaluation Association with the aim to promote and advocate for AfrEA’s ‘Made in Africa’ approach.
-This conference serves as a platform for knowledge sharing, collaboration, and networking with a wide range of international organisations and individuals.
-3ie is providing 11 bursaries for the event.
+3ie staff participated in a series of sessions at the 9th AfrEA International Conference 2019 in Abidjan, Côte d'Ivoire from 11-15 March 2019.
+This biannual conference was hosted by the African Evaluation Association with the aim to promote and advocate for AfrEA’s ‘Made in Africa’ approach.
+This conference served as a platform for knowledge sharing, collaboration, and networking with a wide range of international organisations and individuals.
+3ie provided 11 bursaries for the event.
+Click on the session titles for highlights from each session.

 Venue: Sofitel Hotel, Abidjan, Côte d'Ivoire